 Although Rsh doesn’t require a password, it requires the username belonging to the remote system.
 As discussed above, we already have the credentials.
 In case we don’t have the credentials, we have to crack the passwords as explained in one of our previous posts.
 Rsh daemon can be installed in the Kali Linux machine using the command apt-get install rsh-server.
 Once the installation is over, the below command can be used to get a shell on the target machine.
 I have tried this with the username root.
 As you can see, we successfully got a shell on the target system.

 The next service we will target is Remote Login running on port 514.
 The command to get remote login is given in the image below.

 ClearOS is an UTM.
 For those beginners, who do not know what an UTM is, it is an Unified Threat Management software.
 Still no idea.
 It is a software with all security features bundled into one.
 It is based on CentOS and Red Hat and is used by many enterprises as a gateway.
 Its features include Stateful firewall (iptables), Intrusion detection and prevention system, virtual private networking, Web proxy with content filtering and antivirus, E-mail services, Database and web server, File and print services, Flexshares and MultiWAN.
+In this article, we will show you how to install clearOS in vmware.
 As a penetration tester, it is very important to study about UTMs.
 So this installation guide.
 Download the open source version of ClearOS UTM from here.
 That would be community version.
 Once the iso file has finished downloading, Open Vmware Workstation (Version 12 used for this article).
 Hit “CTRL+N”.
 The below window should open.